+Climate Station

-Climate Station Recommendation: Select climate station tool and enter latitude and longitude to at least 3 decimal places from the property for each block.
-Dairy Industry Use latitude and longitude data from the farm dairy, enter to at least 3 decimal places. • GPS or Google Maps can be used to determine latitude and longitude if not known. • Select retrieve climate data and use these values .
+Select climate station tool and enter latitude and longitude to at least 3 decimal places from the property for each block.

+- If farm is the milking platform, use latitude and longitude data from the farm dairy, enter to at least 3 decimal places. - GPS or Google Maps can be used to determine latitude and longitude if not known. - Select retrieve climate data and use these values.
 This will automatically populate your climate data fields.

 NOTE: The user must be on the internet to be able to use the climate station tool.

 NOTE: Latitude and longitude entered into the climate station page are not saved.
 It is recommended that you record this data elsewhere for future reference.

-Climate Data Precipitation (Me an Annual Rainfall) Recommendation: 1.
-Climate station tool.
+Climate Data